WikiCoding/spring_completablefuture_threads_contacts_poc/README.md

 }
 ```
 This blocks a virtual thread, but real threads are freed up, so it's much more scalable.
-In general, although I don't have here a performance test comparison, I did it previously in another project and I came
-to the conclusion that in fact, I do see a performance improvement with this *CompletableFuture* + blocking JDBC approach
+In general, I came to the conclusion that in fact, I don't see a performance improvement with this
-but it actually happens because also as it's possible to observe in the logs, the servlet threads (eg. http-nio-8080-exec-1)
-are released much quicker (as soon as the request leaves the controller) to it allows for more requests per second at the server level.
-Then it's down to the Service layer to be able to handle all those requests in parallel on the available thread pool size.
+*CompletableFuture* + blocking JDBC approach.

 When we do use an Async Driver to interact with the database, we do also see the database calls releasing threads much quicker
 so there's no bottleneck there and that's where we do see more performance improvements and more throughput in general.